Skip to main content

 Example code using copy from CSV

-When you copy the text data from a CSV file to the Hyper file, the text data is converted to geography data.
-Just as with the Inserter, the data must be in the Well Known Text Format (WKT) format for geography data, such as Point, Polygon, etc. For example, to specify location data, you would use point(Longitude Latitude).
+When you copy the text data from a CSV file to the Hyper file, the text data is converted to geospatial data.
+Just as with the Inserter, the data must be in the Well-known text (WKT) format for geospatial data, such as Point, Polygon, etc. For example, to specify location data, you would use point(Longitude Latitude).

 locations.csv